GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 * `ElementsOrganization` defines the organization of the matrix elements in memory.
 It can be \ref TNL::Algorithms::Segments::ColumnMajorOrder or \ref TNL::Algorithms::Segments::RowMajorOrder for column-major and row-major organization respectively.
 Be default it is the row-major order if the matrix is allocated in the host system and column major order if it is allocated on GPU.
 * `RealAllocator` is a memory allocator (one from \ref TNL::Allocators) which shall be used for allocation of the matrix elements.
 By default, it is the default allocator for given `Real` type and `Device` type -- see \ref TNL::Allocators::Default.

-In the following text we shows different methods for setup of tridiagonal matrices.

-#### Initializer list

-The tridiagonal matrix can be initialized by the means of the constructor with [initializer list](https://en.cppreference.com/w/cpp/utility/initializer_list).
-The matrix from the begining of this section can be constructed as the following example shows:

-\includelineno TridiagonalMatrixExample_Constructor_init_list_1.cpp

-For better alignment in the memory the tridiagonal format is organised like if there were three nonzero matrix elements in each row.
+For better alignment in the memory the tridiagonal format is organized like if there were three nonzero matrix elements in each row.
 This is not true for example in the first row where there is no matrix element on the left side of the diagonal.
 The same happens on the last row of the matrix.
-In our example, we have to add even the artificial matrix elements like this:
+We have to add even the artificial matrix elements like this:

 \f[
 \begin{array}{c}